icon-project/community/CONTRIBUTING.md

 Issue triaging involves organizing, prioritizing, categorizing, and labeling a project's backlog of issues and pull requests.
 Regularly triaging increases engagement, transparency, and productivity.

+#### Creating TODOs

+Issues can be created directly in files via TODOs.
+For more information, see [todos-to-issues](todos-to-issues.md).

 {/*
   TODO: Create a page on issue triaging.
   assignees: CyrusVorwald-ICON